What is Person Centred Counselling?

 How many sessions will I need?

 As with all aspects of PCT the amount of sessions is guided by you, everyone is different and there is no set amount of sessions.
 Most clients have a sense of when they feel they are ready to end and this can be reviewed throughout your sessions.
-Some clients have benefited from as little as 4 sessions and others have attended for up to 18 months.
+Some clients have benefited from as little as 4 sessions and others have attended for several years.